 3. The King of the Forest

 The Dara Knot represents the oak tree, or as the Celts saw it, the King of the Forest, a symbol of strength, wisdom, and endurance.
-This was a hugely important symbol spiritually speaking and it’s believed that the design represented the roots of an oak tree (see our guide to Celtic strength symbols for more like it).
+This was a hugely important symbol spiritually speaking and it’s believed that the design represented the roots of an oak tree (see my guide to Celtic strength symbols for more like it).

 4. The design